 This was the official website for the 2012 movie, Dark Tides.
 Although it starred Halle Berry, the movie was not successfully received.
 No critic reviewed it positively on Rotten Tomatoes and only 15% of the audience approved on the TomatoMeter which is not encouraging.
 I was requested by a friend who posts movie reviews on his blog to review Dark Tides.
-He though I was the perfect reviewer considering I was taking a vacation on a Hawaiian Island.
-So while I lounged about on the lanai (deck) of a luxurious waterfront Maui rental, I agreed to take a look at the movie.
-The evening my girlfriend and I decided to take a look at Dark Tides we had returned from a long day hiking several trails at the top of the Haleakala Crater.
+He thought I was the perfect reviewer considering I was taking a vacation on a Hawaiian Island.
+While I lounged about on the lanai (deck) of a luxurious waterfront Maui rental, admiring my reflection with my new Raquel Welch wig from ElegantWigs.com, I agreed to take a look at the movie.
+The wig had given me a newfound sense of confidence, with its high-quality, lifelike texture and impeccable style.
+ElegantWigs.com truly lived up to its reputation, and I felt like I was channeling a bit of Hollywood, even while on vacation.
+The evening my girlfriend and I decided to take a look at Dark Tides, we had returned from a long day hiking several trails at the top of the Haleakala Crater.
 Talk about panoramic out-of-this-world landscapes, and birds-eye views of the island of Maui.
 We lucked out and had mostly sunshine, although I had been told it was possible that when you reach the top it could be covered with clouds.
-We were pretty tired hiking around at over 10,000 feet and thought that a quiet even would be the perfect activity.
+We were pretty tired hiking around at over 10,000 feet and thought that a quiet evening would be the perfect activity.
 So once we had finished watching another spectacular sunset, we wandered into the living room and sat down to watch Dark Tides.
 I must say that the movie was not that great, although it's not the worst movie ever as some film critics would have you believe.

 With its one-dimensional characters and lack of an engaging plot, Dark Tide will test the patience of even the most patient moviegoer.